facontidavide/CPP_Optimizations_Diary/vectors_everywhere/no_std_list/README.md

 - [Video from Bjarne Stroustrup keynote](https://www.youtube.com/watch?v=YQs6IC-vgmo)

-You think you case is special.
+You think your case is special.
 It is not.
 Just try using `std::vector<>` (with `reserve` if you can) and you will see.

 When you have to `push_front` and `pop_front`, your default data structure should be